 - Outline the objectives/aims of your entry (maximum 250 words)

-- Outline how your entry was implemented, with a particular focus on the innovation within your work (maximum 500 words)
+- Outline how your entry was implemented, with a particular focus on the engineering excellence within your work (maximum 500 words)

-- Outline how your entry has or will deliver technical, commercial, safety and/or environmental success (maximum 500 words)
+- Outline how your entry has or will deliver technical, commercial, safety and/or environmental success to a wider society (maximum 500 words)

 - Explain why your entry deserves an IChemE Award, including benefits (maximum 250 words)